Bhoy1/Bhoy1/README.md

 ## Billy Hoy — PhD Student

 I am a PhD student in Operations Research & Systems Engineering at the University of Miami, with an undergraduate background in Mechanical Engineering.
 I also work at the Center for Naval Analyses (CNA), the Navy’s federally funded research and development center, where I contribute to data driven research and operational analysis for defense applications.
+I am also a Research Resident at Prime Intellect, working on open source AI training infrastructure.

 ***